 Easy Dinner Rolls

-1 cup warm water (105° F. to 115° F)
+- 1 cup warm water (105 to 115 degrees F)

-2 packages active dry yeast
+- Two .25-ounce envelopes active dry yeast

-1/2 cup salted butter, melted
+- 1/2 cup (1 stick) salted butter, melted

-1/2 cup granulated white sugar
+- 1/2 cup granulated white sugar

-3 large eggs
+- 3 large eggs

-1 teaspoon salt
+- 1 teaspoon salt

-4 to 4 1/2 cups (or so) all-purpose flour
+- 4 to 4 ½ cups all purpose flour

-additional melted butter
+- additional melted butter (if desired)

-3. Grease a 13x9-inch baking pan.
+- Grease a 13x9-inch baking pan.
 Turn the chilled dough out onto a lightly floured board.
-Divide dough into 24 equal-size pieces.
+Divide the dough into 24 equal-size pieces.
 Roll each piece into a smooth round ball; place balls in even rows (4 rows by 6 rows) in the prepared pan.
-Cover with a dish towel and let dough balls rise until doubled in volume, about 1 hour (or so).
+Cover with a dish towel and let the dough balls rise until doubled in volume, about 1 hour (or so).
 You can leave them to rise longer if you need to.

-*In this recipe, don't use quick-rising dry yeast.
+- *In this recipe, don't use quick-rising dry yeast.

-*Before adding the yeast mixture, use an instant-read thermometer to check the temperature of the water (it's important that it's in the temperature range indicated)
+- *Before adding the yeast mixture, use an instant-read thermometer to check the temperature of the water (it's important that it's in the temperature range indicated)

-*These rolls may be baked early in the day and re-warmed when ready to serve.
+- *These rolls may be baked early in the day and re-warmed when ready to serve.